attilad/bgg-mcp-server/README.md

 Once connected to Claude, you can ask questions like:

-- "Find board games similar to Pandemic"
-- "What are the top 10 hottest games on BoardGameGeek right now?"
+- "What are the new hot games on boardgamegeek"
-- "Show me the details of Catan"
-- "What games are in user 'TomVasel's collection?"
-- "What games has user 'dice_tower' played recently?"
-- "Find games similar to Catan"
-- "Sync my collection from BGG username 'example'"
+- "Look up the game Molly House on boardgamegeek"

 ## Data Storage